The BPS decomposition theorem: BPS decomposition for -shifted and -shifted symplectic stacks

-In this section, we will prove the cohomological integrality theorem for $(-1)$-shifted symplectic stacks and $0$-shifted symplectic stacks as an application of our main result Theorem \ref{theorem:main_theorem}.
+In this section, we will prove the BPS decomposition theorem for $(-1)$-shifted symplectic stacks and $0$-shifted symplectic stacks as an application of our main result Theorem \ref{theorem:main_theorem}.
 Throughout the section, we will use the language of shifted symplectic geometry introduced by Pantev--To\"en--Vaqui\'e--Vezzosi \cite{pantev2013shifted}.
 We refer the readers to \cite[\S 3]{bu2025cohomology} for a summary of shifted symplectic geometry we use in this section.